Demi-urge/menace_sandbox/docs/db_router.md

 variable.
 The output format defaults to JSON but can be set to key-value pairs by defining `DB_ROUTER_LOG_FORMAT=kv`.

+### Audit log

+For additional auditing, set the `DB_ROUTER_AUDIT_LOG` environment variable to a file path.
+When configured, every shared-table access is appended to this file as a JSON object containing the menace ID, table name and timestamp.
+Leave the variable unset to disable audit logging.

 The router also aggregates simple access counts per table, accessible via `DBRouter.get_access_counts()`, and exposes shared table counts via the `shared_table_access_total` telemetry gauge.